ua-datalab/Geospatial_Workshops/README.md

-## The Teachers
+## The Instructors

 The series is expert-led by educators at the [University of Arizona Data Science Institute](https://datascience.arizona.edu/) and [Cyverse](https://cyverse.org/).
-Jeffrey Gillan Ph.D, is a research data scientist with Cyverse and has 15 years of experience in geospatial.
-Carlos Lizarraga ...
+Jeffrey Gillan Ph.D, is a research data scientist with Cyverse and has 15 years of experience in geospatial science.
+He has expertise in drone-based photogrammetry, LiDAR, and hyperspectral image analysis.
+Carlos Lizarraga Ph.D, is a computation and data science educator at The UA Data Science Institute.

 ## Prerequisites
 We welcome students and professionals from any field of study across the university.
 A variety of skill levels are also welcome, though each lesson will assume the audience has limited experience on topic.
 Basic knowledge of scripting languages (python/R), some prior geospatial experience, and familiarity with command line tools will be helpful.
 Please bring you laptop computer if you plan on attending in-person.
 Specific software installations and login requirements will be posted for each lesson.